mailjet/mailjet-apiv3-templating-samples/rss_to_email/README.md

 #RSS to EMAIL

-This example show how with the loops you can repeat pieces of your template.
+This example shows how with the loops you can repeat pieces of your template.
+This example download a RSS feed and push the articles information to the Mailjet Transational template.

 ## Vars